entigolabs/platform-apis/docs/docs/guides/create-an-s3-bucket.md

 ---
 # Example S3Bucket manifest with versioning enabled and custom ServiceAccount name.
-# This example creates an AWS IAM user and a Kubernetes ServiceAccount `example-app-service-account` and configures required IAM permissions.
+# This example creates an AWS IAM user and a Kubernetes ServiceAccount `example-app-sa`.
 apiVersion: storage.entigo.com/v1alpha1
 kind: S3Bucket
 metadata:
   name: example-bucket
 spec:
   enableVersioning: true
-  serviceAccountName: example-app-service-account
+  serviceAccountName: example-app-sa

 ---
 # Example S3Bucket manifest with custom ServiceAccount name and existing ServiceAccount.
 # This example does not create a Kubernetes ServiceAccount.
-# Required IAM permissions will be granted to an existing ServiceAccount `example-app-already-existing-service-account`.
+# Required IAM permissions will be granted to an existing ServiceAccount `example-app-sa`.
 # The existing ServiceAccount must exist in the same namespace with the S3Bucket.
 # ServiceAccount annotation must be added manually: `eks.amazonaws.com/role-arn: arn:aws:iam::<aws-account-number>:role/<.metadata.name>`.
 apiVersion: storage.entigo.com/v1alpha1